hsaeed3/xnano/README.md

 ## Examples

-### The most robust llm completion function any library provides
+### The most extensive llm completion function any library provides

 ```python
 import xnano as x